 About Reduced Tillage in Vegetables

-Reduced tillage practices minimize soil disturbance with targeted and appropriate soil disturbance based on farm goals.
-Reduced tillage means a decreased reliance on inversion tillage.
-It means less intensity, shallower depth, and less area disturbed, either in the bed, field or across the farm.
-It can also mean less frequent tillage, like finding opportunities in a rotation for land to rest for a year or more.
+Reduced tillage practices minimize soil disturbance with targeted and appropriate tillage based on farm goals.
+Reduced tillage means less intensity, shallower depth, and less area disturbed, either in the bed, field or across the farm.
+It can mean less frequent tillage and lead to successful adoption of no-till practices.

 About Ryan Maher